Thousands Of South Florida Renters Facing Eviction

 Ray thinks that’s why his landlord is trying to push his family out the door.

-“I think they’re going to try to raise the rent double,” he says.READ MORE: Rapper Pooh Shiesty Pleads Guilty In Miami Federal Court, Faces 20 Years In Prison
+“I think they’re going to try to raise the rent double,” he says.READ MORE: COVID-19 Testing Site Finder

 According to RealPage, a real estate data analytics firm, rents in professionally managed apartments rose 10.3% in the third quarter of 2021.
 While landlords have rights so do renters.